 These days I prefer to add raisins to my muscovado banana bread.
 They’re not quite as sweet as butterscotch chocolate and not quite as overwhelming as dark chocolate can sometimes be.

 I soak them in a little vinegar beforehand – when I remember.
-I find that adding a some vinegar and bicarbonate of soda to the mix helps the cake to rise.
+I find that adding some vinegar and bicarbonate of soda to the mix helps the cake to rise.
 The vinegar also gives the raisins a bit of pizazz which add to the overall act of contentment in eating the cake.

 Other Banana Bread Recipes You Might Like